Serpent Squad: Fictional group history

-The Serpent Squad was founded by the original Viper after escaping prison with his brother, the Eel, and Cobra.
+The Serpent Squad was founded by Viper after escaping prison with his brother Eel and Cobra.
 Their plot involved ruining Captain America's reputation using false advertisements.
 Captain America soon caught on to their scheme, and along with the Falcon defeated the trio and sent them back to prison.

 Madame Hydra later assassinated the original Viper and took his alias.
 She then reunited the Serpent Squad, urging the Eel to avenge his brother's death.
 At this time, Princess Python joined the group.
 Cobra was not willing to serve Viper and challenged her to a battle, but he was easily defeated.
 Working with the warlord Krang in an attempt to raise the lost continent Lemuria, the Serpent Squad were ambushed by Captain America, then in his Nomad identity, who defeated the Eel and Princess Python.
 After Cobra eventually turned on Viper, she shot him in the back and managed to escape, while Nomad rushed Cobra to the hospital.

 A third Serpent Squad appeared much later, under the employ of Roxxon executive Hugh Jones.
 The field leader Sidewinder, along with his teammates Anaconda, Black Mamba, and Death Adder, was ordered to retrieve the Serpent Crown and return it to Jones.
 After a battle with the Thing and Stingray, the Serpent Squad accomplished their task.
 However, Triton joined the battle, and the three heroes were able to defeat Anaconda, Death Adder, and Black Mamba and trap them under the sea.
 Sidewinder escaped and handed the Serpent Crown over to Hugh Jones.
 Anaconda freed herself and her teammates from the silt, and the trio worked as freelance mercenaries, eventually battling Iron Man.
 They were then invited by Sidewinder to join the criminal organization, the Serpent Society, which they accepted.
 Former Serpent Squad members Cobra and Princess Python also joined the Society.

 While the Serpent Society was active, a new Serpent Squad suddenly appeared in Las Vegas.
 The members, Copperhead, Fer-de-Lance, Puff Adder, and Black Racer, committed acts of terrorism and theft in various casinos.
 Sidewinder noticed the group, and after they were defeated by Captain America, he freed them from prison and invited them to join his group.
 However, they were actually in the employ of the Viper, and she used them to commence her takeover of the Serpent Society.
 The mission was a failure, but Copperhead, Fer-de-Lance, Puff Adder, and Black Racer decided to stay with the Serpent Society.
 Copperhead soon left after a conflict with the Cobra.

-Most recently, a new Serpent Squad surfaced with Sin as the leader, a new Viper, the Eel, and the Cobra.
-They attacked the White House under the orders of the Red Skull, but Bucky, the new Captain America, attacked and defeated them all except for Sin.
+A new Serpent Squad surfaced with Sin as the leader, a new Viper, the Eel, and the Cobra.
+They attacked the White House under the orders of the Red Skull, but Bucky Barnes, the new Captain America, attacked and defeated them all except for Sin.